ampersandmcd/CSE232/README.md

 Each project folder within this repository contains a PDF file with detailed specifications; below, I provide a more abstract overview of each project.

 The projects are numbered sequentially, with later projects becoming more complex, modular, and hierarchical.
-I encourage you to check out projects 9, 10, and 11 for a full taste of what I gained from CSE 232!
+I encourage you to check out projects 4 and onwards for a full taste of what I gained from CSE 232!

 ### Project01

-- Implementation of a basic mathematical global warming model
+- Implemented a basic mathematical global warming model
     - C++ operators
     - C++ basic types
     - C++ I/O